MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Updated right-click in File Explorer to display "Apply sensitivity label with Microsoft Purview" to open the Information Protection File Labeler.

 ### Breaking Changes
-- Upgrades from the Azure Information Protection Unified Labeling client must uninstall the 2.X client version from the local machine prior to installing Microsoft Purview Information Protection client version 3.0.
+- Upgrades from the Azure Information Protection unified labeling client must uninstall the 2.X client version from the local machine prior to installing Microsoft Purview Information Protection client version 3.0.
-- Updated service names and cmdlets for Scanner.
+- Updated service names and cmdlets for the scanner.
 Upgrades from client version 2.X to 3.X are required to follow the [migration steps](/purview/upgrade-scanner-migrate) or risk deployment failure.
 - Updated parameters and functionality for [Set-FileLabel](https://go.microsoft.com/fwlink/?linkid=2259827) and [Remove-FileLabel](https://go.microsoft.com/fwlink/?linkid=2259828) PowerShell cmdlets.

 ## Next steps